williamkevin/williamkevin/README.md

 I'm a junior BE developer in UOSLIFE.

-I'm going to be a developer who makes values and my Github account have such traces.
+I'm going to be a developer who makes values and my GitHub account have such traces.

 Welcome to my private profile Notion https://hypnotic-panama-129.notion.site/Technologist-8b9ad53f5a5948f2adecdee39dbaca42